 - Probiotic and prebiotic

 - Glutamine in powder form.
 Any time I have a ‘sports drink’ or ‘health drink’, I’ll put glutamine in it.
 Pre-workout, post-workout, super-greens, pre-cardio, casein meal replacement.
-I’ve done this for years as an athlete – the immune benefits were initially just an additional benefit.
+I’ve done this for years as an athlete – the immune benefits were initially just an additional benefit, but now I take glutamine for its immunity benefits.

 - I don’t drink.